-The term ‘Thai Yoga Massage‘ has been coined by western practitioners.
-It is quite an appropriate name since it does reflect the fact that Thai Massage has its roots in the yoga tradition of India.
+The term ‘Thai Yoga Massage‘ has been coined by Western practitioners.
+It can be an appropriate name since it does reflect the fact that Thai Massage has its roots in the yoga tradition of India.

-In Thailand this term is never used and Thai therapists are generally not very familiar with yoga.
-Their western colleagues are often not only more familiar with yoga but are yoga practitioners or teachers as well.
+However in Thailand, this term is never used, and Thai Massage therapists are generally not very familiar with yoga.
+Their Western colleagues are often not only more familiar with yoga but are yoga practitioners or teachers as well.

 Thai Yoga versus Indian Yoga

-There actually is a Thai Yoga system which is quite similar to India’s yoga system.
-It was brought from India to Thailand about 2500 years ago by the same person along with the Thai Massage system.
+There actually is a Thai Yoga system that is quite similar to India’s yoga system.
+According to legend, it was brought from India to Thailand about 2500 years ago by the same person along with the Thai Massage system.

 Ironically now the Indian yoga system is gradually becoming more popular in Thailand, whereas the Thai Yoga system continues to languish in oblivion.

-There are also amazing Thai Massage therapists how have a high degree of intuition and remarkable powers of healing.
+There are also highly skilled Thai Massage therapists who have a high degree of intuition and remarkable powers of healing.
 Such individuals, however, are rare in both categories.

-However, if it is done by an average therapist who just wants to earn a living, has no passion for it and has no feeling for energy, there is little healing power in it.
+However, if it is done by an average therapist who just wants to earn a living, has no passion for it, and has no feeling for energy, there is little healing power in it.

-But if yoga is primarily used as an exercise program to lose weight or to keep your joints from rusting without any higher awareness, there won’t be much healing happening.
+But if yoga is mainly used as an exercise program to lose weight or to keep your joints from rusting without any higher awareness, there won’t be much healing happening on a deeper level.